doofycodes/ECEBanking/README.md

 THis is a mini banking system created by an ecosystem of G's.

  /* GIT COMMANDS
-    git init = initialize project to use git git add . = add all changes to be saved git add *filename* = add single file to be saved git commit -m "message" = save changes with message
+    git init = initialize project to use git\n git add . = add all changes to be saved git add *filename* = add single file to be saved git commit -m "message" = save changes with message